Highways and Airport Pavement Engineering, Asphalt Technology, and Infrastructure Conference - 2022

 A boat on the Mersey in Liverpool with the Liver Building and such in the background

-The city has a mighty sporting heritage with two extremely competitive Premier League football clubs.
-Our world-class cultural offerings include Tate Liverpool and the Royal Liverpool Philharmonic Orchestra and a new addition, is the state of the art, Museum of Liverpool focuses on Liverpool’s worldwide influence on history and culture.
+The City has a mighty sporting heritage with two extremely competitive Premier League football clubs in the form of Liverpool and Everton.
+Our world-class cultural offerings include the Tate Liverpool museum and the Royal Liverpool Philharmonic Orchestra.
+A new addition is the state-of-the-art Museum of Liverpool, which opened in spring 2011 and has focused on Liverpool’s worldwide influence on world history and culture.